Nadine2016/knative/project.md

 # Managing projects
 {: #manage-project}

-Learn how to create and target projects.
+Learn how to create and work with projects.
 {: shortdesc}

 ## What is a project?